ShrikeshB/Planet-Earth/README.md

 # PlanetEarth

+# what this website is about:
-# It is only frontend part.
+-It is only frontend part.
-print("# It is displays the popular places to visit in particular country.);
+-It is displays the popular places to visit in particular country.
-# It also show what resources/gear needed to carry while visiting these places.
+-It also show what resources/gear needed to carry while visiting these places.

 Pages: